bholeneha/bholeneha/README.md

 # Hi there 👋, I am Neha.
 A Full Stack Developer based in Toronto, Canada.

-- 🔭 I’m currently working on ... two side projects - social calender app and a itinerary builder app.
+- 🔭 I’m currently working on ... two side projects - an itinerary builder app and a personal budgetting app.
 - 🌱 I’m currently learning ...
 Ruby on Rails on ![Udemy](https://img.shields.io/badge/Udemy-A435F0?style=for-the-badge&logo=Udemy&logoColor=white)
 - 👯 Currently not looking to collaborate.
-Got plenty on my plate haha
+Got plenty on my plate!
 - 📫 How to reach me: ...
 Email: connect@nehabhole.com
 - ⚡ Fun fact: Currently converting a van into a tiny home! :)